 Finally, there is an excellent exercise library with a whole bunch of exercises and modifications, allowing you to progress or regress each exercise as needed for your clients.

-The cardiovascular training section gives you plenty of tools to assess clients’ cardiovascular fitness level.
+The cardiovascular training section gives you plenty of tools to assess clients’ cardiovascular fitness levels.
 This allows safe participation in appropriate cardiovascular training programs.

 You will also go over the typical cardiovascular training machines, such as treadmills, ellipticals, and bikes, to determine which fits your client’s needs and goals.

-Also, there are many different cardiovascular exercises which do not require machines, such as walking, running, swimming, and group exercise classes.
+Also, many different cardiovascular exercises do not require machines, such as walking, running, swimming, and group exercise classes.